herculescoding93/herculescoding93/README.md

 ### Hi there 👋

 My name is Hercules(Ηρακλής) and i am from Greece!
-I am very interested in back end development(python mostly) but, my dream job would be at @Airbus because i have a passion for planes, and i believe i could code flight computers some day!
+I am very interested in back end development(python mostly) but, my dream job would be at Rafael since i am really invested in the defense industry

 📫 Need any help?: Contact me on my instagram account on on my discord(codingmaster)!